 As a parent what should you be looking for to know if your child might have APD?

 These are 5 signs that your suspicion might be correct.
 Keep in mind that all children go through phases where they tell lies or act uncharacteristically.
 This doesn’t necessarily make them a sociopath.
 But, if you are seeing these signs regularly it might be time to talk to a mental health professional.

 Children with APD often show a lack of knowing (or caring about) what is right and wrong.
 They typically will ignore societal norms and rules, as well as ignore classroom and home rules.
-What’s more, they don’t seem to mind breaking rule and care little for the consequences.
+They don’t seem to mind breaking rules and care little for the consequences.

 Children and adults with APD are often very manipulative.
 This manipulation may be to get what they want or in some cases, it may just be because they have the ability to manipulate another person.

 The severity of the manipulation is typically dependent upon the age of the child, with older children displaying more manipulative behavior than younger children.